Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

-This comprehensive guide will provide you with essential information and tips on how to handle emergencies effectively while living in China.
+This guide provides detailed advice, resources, and actionable steps to help expats handle emergencies effectively while living in China.

 1. Emergency Numbers